Stay in Style, Goat-Adjacent, at Townshend's Big Picture Farm

 "Land transfer is such a tricky thing, especially right now in the United States with so many old farmers," she said.
 "So we were really lucky that [the previous owners] were willing to work with us and help us."

-The pandemic has forced many small farms to shift their focus to direct-to-consumer sales.
-Conrad said that, while they used to rely on distributing their cheese and caramels to some 1,400 stores across the country, their online sales jumped enough to make up for the decline of in-person shopping.
+Conrad said that, while they used to rely on distributing their cheese, chocolates and caramels to more than 1,000 stores across the country, online sales are now a thriving part of their business.

-If Conrad ever has any doubts about farm life, seeing her 4-year-old interacting with the animals wipes them away.
-"This is definitely the best way for her to be growing up," she said.
+If Conrad ever has any doubts about farm life, seeing her daughters interacting with the animals wipes them away.
+“This is definitely the best way for them to be growing up,” she said.

 Bringing in guests, beyond providing income, lets her share that feeling with other families.